-A market is said to have a demand advantage if the environmental conditions there foster an innovation design that also anticipates future customer preferences in other markets.
+A market has a so-called demand advantage if the environmental conditions there foster an innovation design that also anticipates future customer preferences in other markets.
 Lead Markets are able to anticipate global trends.
 Therefore the difference between different countries' markets does not lie in the direction in which they develop, but merely in the speed with which they move in the direction of the global trend.
 The innovation design on the Lead Market thus has a "head start".
-A head start may also come about when the country is the quickest to build up an infrastructure of complementary goods required by the innovation.
-An example of this would be a new system of bottles with refundable deposit.
-The utility of this product increases only when a suitable network of participating markets is built up.
+A head start may also come about when the country is the quickest to build-up an infrastructure of complementary goods required by the innovation.
 The innovation designs from markets at the forefront of a trend offer other markets the answers and solutions to their questions and problems of tomorrow.

 One consequence of the different speeds at which markets adapt to or adopt an international trend - following Linder (1961) and Vernon (1966) - comes in the form of demand advantages, which can be expressed as per capita spending on certain products or as the proportion of a country's total consumption accounted for by these products.
 The idea behind this is that demand for certain goods varies from country to country and that this affects the innovative performance of the companies based there.
 Companies make greater efforts to develop and improve products in sectors that account for larger proportions of a country's aggregate demand.
-Porter (1990, p.
-87) encapsulates the idea when he writes: "The more significant role of segment structure at home is in shaping the attention and priorities of a nation's firms.
+Porter (1990, p.87) encapsulates the idea when he writes: "The more significant role of segment structure at home is in shaping the attention and priorities of a nation's firms.
 The relatively large segments in a nation receive the greatest attention by the nation's firms."
 A greater share of total consumption is a sign that consumers in a country place more value on a certain product.
 This indicator can be used to compare the situation with other countries.
+Eurostat's Purchasing Power Parities (PPP) statistics can be used to give a differentiated picture of the segmentation of a country's final demand.5 Data for the observation period between 2000 and 2004 are available for academic research purposes.

-It is possible to directly compare the sector-specific demand specialisation of different countries by subtracting the weighted average share of total demand within the EU-25 from the share of demand for one country.
-If the share of total demand accounted for by products from a given sector in one country is lower than the average share for these products in the other EU-25 countries, the country in question has a low demand specialisation with respect to the sector.
+It is possible to directly compare the sector-specific demand specialisation of different countries by subtracting the weighted average share of total demand within the EU 25 from the share of demand for one country.
+If the share of total demand accounted for by products from a given sector in one country is lower than the average share for these products in the other EU 25 countries, the country in question has a low demand specialisation with respect to the sector.
 In this case, the value of the specialisation index is negative.
-A specialisation index of zero means that the proportional demand for a sector in the country concerned is equal to the weighted EU-25 average for the same sector.
+A specialisation index of zero means that the proportional demand for a sector in the country concerned is equal to the weighted EU 25 average for the same sector.
 The index takes on a positive value when the propensity to demand such products on the particular market is higher than average.